muratk5n/thirdwave/en/mbl/0119/2019/week06.md

 TV guy said "Martin Luther Coon"?
 What a jackass..

-Funny story with that word.
+I have a funny story with that word.
 First time I heard it was during OJ trials.
 There was an OJ joke for everything.
 This one goes "one day OJ comes to the courtroom, in a Hawaii shirt, summer outfit.
 His lawyer asks him 'what is going on OJ?
 Why r u dressed like this?'

 OJ says 'I thought you said we was going to Cancun'.
 Lawyer says 'no, I said you are going to the can, coon'".
 Joke was triggered bcz we